-It feels like all your plans and events have been canceled in 2020, but your routine health check-ups and child’s well visits should remain on your calendar, says Sonia Dar, MD, Primary care physician at Ridgeway Family Medicine for Rochester Regional Health.
+Many of your plans and events have been canceled in 2020 and early 2021, but your routine health check-ups and child’s well visits should remain on your calendar, says Sonia Dar, MD, Primary care physician at Ridgeway Family Medicine for Rochester Regional Health.

 “This is not a time to lose contact with your doctor or suffer at home.
 It’s been a frustrating and grueling time for everybody, but it’s important to keep your routine visits and your child’s well-visits.”